GMLC-TDC/HELICS/docs/developer-guide/continuous-integration.md

 ## Azure tests

-PRs and commits to the master and develop branches that pass the tests on Travis will trigger builds on Azure for several other HELICS related repositories (such as HELICS-Examples).
+PRs and commits to the main and develop branches that pass the tests on Travis will trigger builds on Azure for several other HELICS related repositories (such as HELICS-Examples).
 The result of the builds for those repositories will be reported as a comment on the PR (if any) that triggered the build.

 On the Primary HELICS repository there are 4 Azure builds: